How To Delegate Better and Get More Done

 When you’re first starting out, it’s natural to want to do everything yourself.
 You’re the one who knows the most about your business and its goals, so it makes sense that you would want to be the one in charge of making things happen.

-But as your business grows, you’ll quickly realize that there’s only so much you can do on your own.
-You’ll need to start delegating tasks to other people if you want to scale.
+But as your company grows, you’ll quickly realize that there’s only so much you can do on your own.
+You’ll need to learn to delegate a task you don’t have time for to members of your team if you want to scale.

 • there’s only so much you can do yourself